 The article applies certain concepts of contemporary animal rights philosophy, notably speciesism, to both the philosophy of humanism and humanistic psychology.

 Brennan A. - Source: World Views: Environment, Culture, Religion, Volume 7, Number 3, 2003.

-Abstract: The advance of biological sciences in the last two hundred years seems to have narrowed the distance between humans and animals, and scientists themselves are active in promoting the welfare of experimental animals.
+Abstract: Scientists are active in promoting the welfare of experimental animals.
 Does this mean that continued use of animals in science is inconsistent and morally condemnable as speciesism?
 The paper argues that philosophers' accounts of speciesism and the assimilation of speciesism to racism by Peter Singer and others are not well founded.
 Racism is a complex phenomenon, and there is no clear analogy to be drawn between it and the supposed prejudice of speciesism.
 The humanist tradition established in the Renaissance can be a source for an ethic of care for animals, and regarding humanism simply as a bias or prejudice akin to "speciesism" is misleading and simplistic.

 Humanistic Psychology and Animal Rights: Reconsidering the Boundaries of the Humanistic Ethic

 Melanie Joy, Ph.D., Ed.M. - Journal of Humanistic Psychology, Vol. 45, No. 1, 106-130 (2005)